 Yet life and meaning can never be found in relationship with those that are “good”, but only in those that have experienced they are “not good”–meaning that they have seen themselves as what we all most truly are.

 This raw, elemental, basic truth of humanity is what stares at us from beneath the surface of the waters.
 It is the mirror that East of Eden holds to our souls.
-It is the judgment laid before us all.
-It is that rarest and sweetest form of judgment: one devoid of all nihilism, which is both a sword that cuts and a balm that soothes, which serves as an invitation to work for what is most meaningful in our lives–hard, but beautiful relationships.
+It is the judgment laid before us, and it is that rarest and sweetest form of judgment: one devoid of all nihilism, one that acts as both a sword that cuts and a balm that soothes, and one which invites us to work for what is most meaningful in our lives–hard, but beautiful relationships.
 Relationships only held in existence by the tenacity of forgiveness and grace, even against radical sin.

-It is no surprise then, that the first character we meet in the book is an extended meditation–an almost sacred, creational depiction–of Northern California’s Salinas Valley.
-This valley serves as the backdrop for the rest of the book, and in it we see a beautiful metaphor of where we are invited to find life in the midst of such darkness: relationships forged through the fire and valley of human depravity and pain, and up the other side into light, freedom, and forgiveness.
-Indeed, there is no other way to love and live life well and deeply.
+Northern California’s Salinas Valley is the first “character” we meet in the book, and it serves as the backdrop for the rest of what follows.
+In it we see a beautiful metaphor of where we are invited to find light in the midst of such darkness: relationships forged through the fire and valley of human depravity and pain, and up the other side into life, freedom, and forgiveness.

 Steinbeck and East of Eden, therefore, offer us a choice.
-Will we live our lives pushing away and protecting ourselves from all the “bad” and hurt in the world, and in so doing miss the depths of relationship that can come from mercy, forgiveness, redemption, grace, and compassion?
-Or can we see others and ourselves in the full truth of our “not good”-ness, and still love them; growing our capacity to hold both the light and darkness of others within our hearts, not loving them in spite of what’s most broken in them, but precisely because we see them for who they truly are?
+Will we live our lives pushing away and protecting ourselves from all the “bad” and hurt in the world, thus missing the depths of relationship that can come from mercy, forgiveness, redemption, grace, and compassion?
+Or can we see others and ourselves in the full truth of our “not good”-ness and still love them–growing our capacity to hold both the light and darkness of others within our hearts, not loving them in spite of what’s most broken in them, but precisely because we see them for who they truly are?

 What will you choose?